ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 `03-Game-Installer.sh` fully automates the installation of PS1 and PS2 games.
 In the `games` folder on your computer, simply put your PS2 `ISO` or `ZSO` files in the `CD`/`DVD` folders, and your PS1 `VCD` files in the `POPS` folder.

 The script will:
+- Gives you a choice of [Open PS2 Loader (OPL)](https://github.com/ps2homebrew/Open-PS2-Loader) or [Neutrino](https://github.com/rickgaiser/neutrino) for the game launcher
 - Synchronise the games on your PC with your PS2's drive
 - Create all game assets
 - Download artwork from the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database) or IGN if not found in the database
 - Automatically contribute game artwork from IGN and reports missing artwork to the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database)
-- Install [OPL Launcher BDM](https://github.com/CosmicScale/OPL-Launcher-BDM) into every game partition, making games bootable from the Game Channel
+- Install [BBN Launcher](https://github.com/pcm720/bbnl) into every game partition, making games bootable from the Game Channel

 To add or delete games, simply add or remove them from the `games` folder on your computer, then run the script again to synchronise.
 All games are kept in alphabetical order and grouped by series in the Game Channel on PSBBN.

-By default the `games` folder is located in the same directory you installed the scrips to.
+By default the `games` folder is located in the same directory you installed the scripts to.
 If you need to change the location of the `games` folder, edit `03-Game-Installer.sh` and modify the `GAMES_PATH` variable.

 ### General Notes: